NERC aims to be as open as possible about all its activities and how they are carried out.

 We will make all information freely available unless there is a good reason for us not to, in line with relevant exemptions under the legislation.

-Our publication scheme outlines the information we routinely publish and tells you where to find it.
+Our guide to information outlines the information we routinely publish and tells you where to find it.

 You can find out about the research we support in the research section and through our research outputs.